-Fixed term employee as defined by Section 66 of the Employment Relations Act 2000 means a full time or part time employee who is employed for a specific limited term for a specified projector situation or, for example, to replace an employee on parental leave or long-term accident or sickness.
+Fixed term employee as defined by Section 66 of the Employment Relations Act 2000 means a full time or part time employee who is employed for a specific limited term for a specified project or situation or, for example, to replace an employee on parental leave or long-term accident or sickness.
 There is no expectation of on-going employment.

 Fortnight means the 14 days commencing midnight Sunday/Monday.
-When the major part of ashift falls on a particular day the whole shift shall be regarded as being worked on that day.
+When the major part of a shift falls on a particular day the whole shift shall be regarded as being worked on that day.

-Full time employee means an employee who works not less than the ordinary or normal workinghours set under the hours of work clause in this Agreement.
+Full time employee means an employee who works not less than the ordinary or normal working hours set under the hours of work clause in this Agreement.

-Ordinary hourly rate of pay for 40 hours per week workers shall be 1/2086, correct to three decimal places of a dollar of the yearly rate of salary payable.
+Ordinary hourly rate of pay for 40 hour per week employees shall be 1/2086, correct to three decimal places of a dollar of the yearly rate of salary payable.